crowd-deliberation/data/README.md

-# data
+# Crowd Deliberation

-The official Crowd Deliberation data set.
+This is the official repository of the Crowd Deliberation data set.
+The data set will be published soon.